 TBP implementation remains the primary near-term priority for the industry and the CSCN.
 Industry participants (including the subject-matter experts who contribute to CSCN deliverables) are actively preparing, testing, and planning for TBP’s phased implementation.
 The Commission’s subsequent determinations in Telecom Decision CRTC 2025-321 modifying the deadline for TBP further underscore the ongoing work required to advance TBP implementation in accordance with Commission direction.
 In para 37(a), the Commission requests that the CSCN develop a schedule for the phased-in implementation seeing the first Exchange Area implemented by 28 July 2026 and the final Exchange Area implemented by 28 July 2027.
 In para 37(b), it directed all LECs and wireless carriers to actively participate in developing the Exchange Area implementation timeline under the leadership of CSCN.

 The new number-usage reporting measures and associated processes are still in their early stages.
 The audit framework contemplated in Appendix A is intended to support scrutiny, escalation, and (where appropriate) Commission consideration of number requests and utilization.
-The new NRUF and utilization reporting regime directive adopted in CRTC 2025-252 is conducted semi-annually (January and July) and is currently in the middle of conducting only the second instance.
-Meaningful recommendations on audit triggers, thresholds, and procedures would benefit from additional NRUF/utilization reporting cycles under this updated reporting regime, so that the CSCN (and the CNA) can establish baselines, identify reliable indicators of anomalies, and better assess what escalation criteria might be practical, proportionate, and effective.
+The new NRUF and utilization reporting regime directive adopted in Telecom Decision CRTC 2025-252 is conducted semi-annually (January and July) and is currently in the middle of conducting the second compilation of NRUF and Utilization results.
+Meaningful recommendations about possible verification triggers, thresholds, and procedures would benefit from additional NRUF/utilization reporting cycles under this updated reporting regime, so that the CSCN (and the CNA) can establish baselines, identify reliable indicators of anomalies, and better assess what escalation criteria might be practical, proportionate, and effective.

 An informed update to Appendix A requires sufficient operational experience under TBP.
-The CSCN considers that updates to the audit framework should be practical and proportionate and should be grounded in early TBP implementation experience together with the emerging evidence from the new NRUF/utilization reporting measures.
-This will better support the Commission’s objective of enhanced number preservation during and after TBP implementation.
+The CSCN considers that updates to the audit framework should be practical, proportionate and grounded in early TBP implementation experience together with the emerging evidence from the new NRUF/utilization reporting measures.
+This will better support the Commission’s objective of enhanced number preservation and management within the TBP context.

+The urgency for updating the Appendix A framework is low.
+The CSCN is unaware of an audit ever being conducted using the provisions of Appendix A.

-In light of the above, the CSCN respectfully requests an extension of the filing deadline from 26 March 2026 to 26 January 2027 for the CSCN TIF 126 report on Appendix A – Audits.
-This extension would allow for a more operationally grounded and data-informed report that appropriately reflects both (i) TBP implementation realities and (ii) the maturation of the updated NRUF/utilization reporting measures and related processes.
+In light of the above, the CSCN respectfully requests an extension of the filing deadline from 26 March 2026 to 26 March 2027 for the CSCN TIF 126 report on Appendix A – Audits.
+This extension would allow for a more operationally grounded and data-informed report that appropriately reflects both (i) the TBP implementation experience and (ii) the maturation of the updated NRUF/utilization reporting measures and related processes.

 Sincerely,